What makes a great project manager?

-- it is not impossible for a highly skilled (and respected) person to manage a project where they have zero familiarity with the technology of the project, but it would be a challenge for them and possibly a large risk in itself;
+- it is sometimes possible for a highly skilled (and respected) person to manage a project with zero familiarity with the technology of the project.
+However, it would be a challenge for them and possibly a large risk in itself;

-- our view is that the project manager should have at least some appreciation of the processes that will be undertaken in the development environment itself, to retain the respect of the team and a minimum level of understanding of the development process within the project.
+- our view is that the project manager should have at least some appreciation of the processes that will be undertaken in the development environment itself.
+This is to retain the respect of the team and a minimum level of understanding of the development process within the project.

 Final note – Combination of ‘hard’ and ‘soft’ skills:

 That is one of the primary reasons why most of us in business may be great at our individual role, but may not make a ‘high performing’ project manager.

 And the cat’s eyes – what’s that all about?

 Great project managers see things, other people just don’t see.